gitpod-samples/template-java-maven-mongodb/README.md

-# A Java project with Mavel and MongoDB starter template on Gitpod
+# A Java project with Maven and MongoDB starter template on Gitpod

 This is a [Maven](https://maven.apache.org/guides) template to build a Java project with Maven configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).